AryanMishra1789/Python-Screening-Task-2/README.md

 1. Copy the content from `prompt.txt`
 2. Provide this prompt to any AI assistant (ChatGPT, Claude, Bard, etc.) at the beginning of your session
-3. Students can then share their buggy Python code and receive guided debugging assistance
+3. Share the buggy Python code and receive guided debugging assistance
 4. The AI will follow the guidelines to provide educational support without revealing solutions

 ## Design Explanation